 2. Paneer, fresh Cheese from India

 Paneer is a semi-firm cheese that will not melt at cooking temperature, so it is often used in savory vegetarian dishes.
-The closest other types of cheese I’ve tasted that is similar to Paneer is probably Haloumi, although Paneer tasted fresher and less salty than Haloumi in my opinion.
+The closest other type of cheese I’ve tasted that is similar to Paneer is probably Haloumi, although Paneer tasted fresher and a lot less salty than Haloumi.

 Panipuri is a common Indian street snack, consisting of bite-sized, hollow crispy fried dough (called “puri”) containing chickpeas, potatoes, and onion.
 The puri is then dipped in a jar of cold water so that it is totally filled with the water inside.
-This is where the “pani” part of the name comes from – it just means water.
-There are typically two types of flavor of the pani – sweet or spicy – and I personally loved the spicy version!
+This is where the “pani” part of the name comes from – it means water.
+There are typically two types of flavors – sweet or spicy – and I personally loved the spicy version!
 The pani is typically served cold and flavored with all kinds of herbs and spices.